 “My artworks, which exhibit considerable stylistic variation, explore the seemingly innumerable facets of visual abstraction.
 Each piece is an experiment.
 My works range from representational (realistic) to formal compositions that represent nothing at all.
 A unifying thread is the dimension of abstraction, for all art lies somewhere on this important continuum.
 A central question for me is: where does a work lie on the abstraction axis and how does the piece affect viewers?”

 Lyon's investigations include examining audience participation in viewing art, an interest that reflects his earlier science career.
-He presented preliminary results of his novel “words and numbers” study of art abstraction at a conference in 2017.
-A larger study--delayed by Covid-19--uses Amazon Web Services (the so-called Mechanical Turk) to find participants.
-Google Forms support the customized artwork questionnaire.
-Over 3300 data points have been collected; first results look very good!
+He presented his novel “words and numbers” pilot study of art abstraction at a conference in 2017.
+A larger investigation--delayed by Covid-19--uses Amazon Web Services (the so-called Mechanical Turk) to enlist participants.
+The published results are available as mentioned above.

 Torso; welded sheet steel, painted, with oak base;